smartsdk/guided-tour/docs/introduction.md

 FIWARE by new developers and its transition from proof-of-concept environments to production ones.

-This documentation provide an introduction to the most relevant outcomes of SmartSDK by means of an Application Scenario.
-The purpose of the application scenario is not to provide a complex application, but guide the developers through the features offered by SmartSDK in a simple way.
+This documentation provides an introduction to the most relevant outcomes of SmartSDK by means of an Application Scenario.
+The purpose of the application scenario is not to provide a complex application, but to guide the developers through the features offered by SmartSDK in a simple way.

 N.B.
 Not all features described in the scenario below may be yet available in